Verci87/OED-Expanded-Ryan/characters.md

 ### Multi Classing

 **Adding Classes**: A character must have a 16 or greater in the Prime Requisite of the new class (Strength for Fighter, Dexterity for Thieves, Intelligence for Wizards), and must pay 1000xp to add the new class.

-*Note*: Elves begin play as a member of the Wizard class and one other without needing to meet the above requirements.

 **Experience Points**: After each adventure, the character applies all earned XP to a single class of their choice.